leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 constant α : Type u
 #check α
 ```
-Equivalently, we can write ``Type _`` to avoid giving the arbitrary universe a name:
+Equivalently, you can write ``Type _`` to avoid giving the arbitrary
+universe a name:

 ```lean
 constant α : Type _